 All right.

-Um what else we got here?
+What else we got here?

-Um the as far as we know, but I think it's still a little fog of war.
+So as far as we know, but I think it's still a little fog of war, the perpetrator, the shooter, was a far left kind of guy.

 You might be seeing online some rumors that I think are unsubstantiated that he was actually further right than Charlie Kirk.

-Just almost anything that you're sure you know about this story might be wrong.
+You know, just almost anything that you're sure you know about this story might be wrong.

-You know, we're we're at that point in the story where really there could be really basic fundamental things that we find out are just not true.
+You know, we're at that point in the story where really there could be really basic fundamental things that we find out are just not true.

 We'll see.